Working for us

 Guilford Street House volunteer - London

-We’re looking for a volunteer to help support Tina, our House Manager at Guilford Street House.
+We’re looking for a volunteer to help support Louise, our House Manager at Guilford Street House.
 If you can spare a couple of hours a week, preferably on set days, Tina would love to hear from you.
-The role will include assisting Tina with all house duties, as well as participating in any fundraising events the house may be holding.
+The role will include assisting Louise with all house duties, as well as participating in any fundraising events the house may be holding.

 If this is something you would be interested in, and you can spare some time or would like more information, please contact email@example.com